bjornfredlund/Car-dashboard/README.md

 ## Overview

 Custom PCB built around the **ESP32** microcontroller.
-The board integrates multiple sensors and modules, making it suitable for applications such as **data logging, motion tracking, FM transmission, and GNSS-based navigation**
+The board integrates multiple sensors and modules, making it suitable for applications such as **data logging, motion tracking, FM transmission, and GNSS-based navigation**.
+Sample project using the [board](https://github.com/bjornfredlund/ESP32-Car-Dashboard) as a Car dashboard/telemetry unit, providing positiong, velocity, acceleration and bluetooth transmitting capabilities.

 ![Kicad screenshot](images/kicad_screenshot.png)